blueag8/Photography_Website/README.md

 ## Front-end

 ## Back-end
-For development Sqlite and for deployment to Heroku Postgresql  was used.
+For testing/development Sqlite was used and for deployment to Heroku, Postgresql  was used.

 Data Schema: